chappers/marl-offline-coordination/ALGO_NOTES.md

 Using GRU in the naive case is like 3 times slower - can we just run one experiment with GRUs and then exclude it?

+The experiments where it probably could be discarded, are the atari style environments, wehre we use frame stack in lieu of GRUs (TBA)

 ---

 The focus of the paper should be on how a generalised approach to building embeddings for the critics benefits a wide range of algorithms including: